Health Insurance in California: A Recent History

 This chart offers a visual representation of how the key private players in the health insurance market have changed over time and illustrates how for-profit plans — with two major exceptions — are now the most common form of private insurer today.2

-This timeline of milestones shows the evolution of the market from 1929 to 2018.
-Use the interactive version of the timeline below to learn more about each event.
+Also, a timeline of milestones shows the evolution of the market from 1929 to 2018.

 Sources: Health Insurance Enrollment Database, CHCF; HMO/Health Plan’s Financial Statements, DMHC; Insurers Annual Financial Statements, CDI; Membership Directories and Annual Reports, 2002–17, California Association of Health Plans; Katherine Wilson, Health Insurance in California: A Recent History, CHCF; Debra Roth and Deborah Reidy Kelch, Making Sense of Managed Care Regulations in California, CHCF; and Edward R Berchick, Emily Hood, and Jessica C. Barnett, “Table 6” and “Table A-5,” in Health Insurance Coverage in the United States: 2017, Current Population Reports, US Census Bureau, September 2018.